Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-10-pfd-pytest-for-devops.md

 Ok, this time I made a jump from *chapter 3*, to directly *chapter 8* in the book ***Python for DevOps***, because I needed to learn about writing tests/unitests in python.

 When I say writing tests, I broadly mean *writing validation steps*, to check if everything is happening the intended way or not.
-And if not, then what kind of behaviour I'm receiving from my program, or infrastructure.
+And if not, then what kind of behaviour I'm receiving from my program, or infrastructure.<!-- break -->

 *(**Note:** The notes below are the direct excerpts from the book, [Python For DevOps](https://learning.oreilly.com/library/view/python-for-devops/9781492057680/), compiled for the purpose of learning & memory.)*